Ubspy/dotfiles/readme.md

 - The service in the dotfiles is set up so you can activate them for different users, you just need to specify when activating the service with `systemctl enable i3lock@user.service`
 - Important note: if you're using `suspend-then-hibernate` then you probably want to set the hibernate time because the default is three hours, to do that edit the `HibernateDelaySec` line in the `/etc/systemd/sleep.conf` file
 - You'll also want to set a kernel parameter for resuming, to do that edit the `/etc/default/grub` file and add `resume=[swap partition]` at the end of the string on the line starting with `GRUB_CMDLINE_LINUX_DEFAULT` (this is for grub only, I switched from grub and I'm too afraid to delete it)
+### Application launcher
+- Install `rofi` package, and the `papirus-icon-theme` for the icons
+- The config file only edits a few things, the icons and the color theme (which is generated with pywal)
+- If you want to edit the color theme of rofi, edit the `~/.config/wal/templates/colors-rofi-dark.rasi` file, and rerun pywal using `wal -R`

 ## TODO List
 - [ ] Get better cursor theme
 - [ ] Get user icon and set it in lightdm
 - [ ] Get a better status bar
-- [ ] Get a better application launcher
+- [x] Get a better application launcher
 - [ ] Get better gtk theme
 - [ ] Put new config files into repo
 - [x] Find a way to lock the computer